prattik-wav/Grade-12-projects/README.md

 player login system with secure password custom concepts like one/two rule and win rate calc introduced typewriter animation
-2000~ lines of code with 7 classes consisting of 50+ functions and 6 individual functions used
+2000~ lines of code with 7 classes consisting of 50+ functions and 6 individual functions
 - Prattik